ecomfe/echarts-stat/README.md

 ### Histogram

 A histogram is a graphical representation of the distribution of numerical data.
 It is an estimate of the probability distribution of a quantitative variable.
 It is a kind of bar graph.
-To construct a histogram, the first step is to "bin" the range of values - that is, divide the entire range of values into a series of intervals - and then count how many values fall into each interval.
+To construct a histogram, the first step is to "bin" the range of values - that is, divide the entire range of values into a series of intervals - and then count how many original sample values fall into each interval.
 The bins are usually specified as consecutive, non-overlapping intervals of a variable.
 Here the bins(intervals) must be adjacent, and are of equal size.

 #### Syntax